-To help address the issues present with field collected mosquitoes, using CMMCP staff is planning on collecting egg rafts from local larval habitats, rearing the larvae, and using the adults in bottle bioassays.
-If this method is successful it will eliminate the potential age discrepancies of the specimens, feeding stage, and species composition.
-Even if bottle bioassays continue with field collected mosquitoes, CMMCP staff will continue to examine the local etofenprox resistance levels. as Zenivex® E4 will be used by CMMCP in 2021.
+In 2022 CMMCP staff is planning on collecting egg rafts from local larval habitats, rearing the larvae, and using the adults in bottle bioassays.
+This season other CMMCP research projects were successful in this process, and if applied here in 2022, will eliminate the potential age discrepancies of the specimens, feeding stage, and species composition.
+Even if bottle bioassays continue with field collected mosquitoes, CMMCP staff will continue to examine the local etofenprox resistance levels. as Zenivex[®] E4 will be used by CMMCP in 2022.
 However, if the primary adulticide product changes, CMMCP will alter the subsequent bottle bioassays to examine that particular active ingredient according to the CDC practices.
 Future data will once again be submitted to the CDC to help assist in the greater understanding of resistance in mosquitoes nationally.